acn3to/acn3to/readme-en.md

 <h1>Arnaldo Neto :space_invader:</h1>

-<h3>:computer: Full Stack Developer</h3>
+<h3>:computer: Full Stack Web Developer</h3>

 <a href="https://app.daily.dev/acn3to"><img src="https://api.daily.dev/devcards/641090bda2d04b858cad0e0a324174e3.png?r=sx5" width="300" align="right" alt="Arnaldo Neto's Dev Card"/></a>

-Traveller, passionate about trails and fascinated by the potential of technology, I delved into the digital world in 2011, initially focusing on Web Design using tools like Adobe Dreamweaver, Fireworks, and Flash, and unleashing my creativity with vector illustrations in Adobe Illustrator.
-However, it was in software development where I discovered my true passion.

 <h3>More about me</h3>

 <details>
  <summary><strong>Curiosities</strong></summary>
   <br>
     <div align="left">
-:rocket: &nbsp; I work as a Full Stack Developer at <a href="https://www.linkedin.com/company/saltsystems/" target="_blank">Salt Systems</a>, developing and maintaining negotiation portals with integrations to banking APIs, aiming for security and efficiency for users.
+:rocket: &nbsp; I work as a Full Stack Web Developer at <a href="https://www.linkedin.com/company/saltsystems/" target="_blank">Salt Systems</a>, developing and maintaining negotiation portals with integrations to banking APIs, aiming for security and efficiency for users.
 I automate solutions for WhatsApp and Telegram using tools like Botpress, n8n, Mautic, and Airtable.
 I work with REST APIs and create and manage development and production environments using AWS services.
 I also mentor interns and new developers, sharing knowledge and fostering professional growth within the team.
     </div>
   <br>
     <div align="left">